xujijun/spring-boot-101/README.md

 # spring-boot-101

-Handy code examples/demos of spring-boot.
+A handy code guidance of spring-boot.

 ## Functionality List
 - Web configuration and static page support